rrhansen/fuzzing-lecture/README.md

 Then a container is spawned with a bash terminal to interact with the container.
 The image used is pulled from `aflplusplus/afplusplus` from Docker Hub.
 For more information, take a look at [AFL++ github repository](https://github.com/AFLplusplus/AFLplusplus).

+# Acknowledgements

+Thanks to Berkan Kütük (CYB3) for bugfixes.